Superior Spinal Care for Back Pain & Herniated Discs in NYC

 The spine and back are part of a complicated structure that can be disrupted by a sports injury or overuse injury, bone disease, kidney infection, excess weight, and aging and bone loss.
 Daily routine can cause long-term wear and tear on back function through repetitive movements, poor posture or ergonomics, and sustained strenuous activity.

 One common cause of back pain is Lower Cross Syndrome or Lower Crossed Syndrome.
 As the result of chronic poor posture, this condition is common in those who spend long periods sitting, as well as in athletes and the elderly.
 The resulting imbalance creates joint dysfunction and abnormalities in the length and tension of your back and torso muscles.
-Dr. Nemirovsky expertly applies stretching and strengthening techniques to restore balance to the spine and joints, correct muscle problems, and alleviate back pain.*
+Dr. Miro expertly applies stretching and strengthening techniques to restore balance to the spine and joints, correct muscle problems, and alleviate back pain.*

 Our Blended Care Approach

-Dr. Rolland Nemirovsky is a sports-centric practitioner who specializes in addressing disc herniations and other back and spine issues through sound, conservative chiropractic care, physical therapy treatments, and nutrition and lifestyle counseling.
+Dr. Rolland Miro is a sports-centric practitioner who specializes in addressing disc herniations and other back and spine issues through sound, conservative chiropractic care, physical therapy treatments, and nutrition and lifestyle counseling.
 Our office has helped everyone from high-performing athletes, celebrities, to everyday workers achieve a mobile, active, and pain-free lifestyle.

-Combining the latest in soft tissue mobilization therapy, core stabilization, and spinal manipulation, Dr. Nemirovsky’s hands-on approach treats sprained ligaments, strained muscles, ruptured discs or slipped discs, and irritated joints that cause spine and back pain.
+Combining the latest in soft tissue mobilization therapy, core stabilization, and spinal manipulation, Dr. Miro’s hands-on approach treats sprained ligaments, strained muscles, ruptured discs or slipped discs, and irritated joints that cause spine and back pain.
 The end result is full, comfortable, and agile mobility in the spine and back muscles.

 The Better Alternative to Medication & Surgery